thedarkness007/thedarkness007/README.md

 - 👋 Hi, I’m @thedarkness007
 - 👀 I’m interested in everything about computers
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on هf I miss something
+- 💞️ I’m looking to collaborate on if I miss something
-- 📫 How to reach me ...
+- 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...